Marquee Builder, to begin constructing your first Marquee.

 Avery McIver

 Avery McIver is in second grade at Flatwoods Elementary School.
-She has taken dance and theater classes since 2022.
+She has taken dance and theatre classes since 2022.
 This is her first performance with Theatre Tuscaloosa.
 Avery loves and appreciates her family and her two cats.

 James Merrell

+Jim Merrell returns to the Bean-Brown Stage for the first time in 20-plus years, where he appeared as "Henry Higgins" in Theatre Tuscaloosa's opening production of My Fair Lady.
+21st Century credits include "Narrator" (Into the Woods), "Judge Turpin" (Sweeney Todd), and "Bishop" (Les Misérables).
+Jim is a graduate of Tulane University with a BA in Theatre and an MBA in Finance.
+He is a retired corporate executive, organization consultant, and executive coach.
+He's a former board president of Challenge 21 and Theatre Tuscaloosa.
 Jim is an aspiring grandfather of 3 grandsons, ages 4, 2, and 6 months.
 He thanks the cast and crew of "Scrooge" for their great talent and energy.
 He also thanks his family for their love and support, especially his wife Kathy's inspiration and courage.

 Molly Page

 Molly Page is a multi-disciplined theatre artist with experience both on-stage and in numerous creative roles.
 She holds a B.A. in English from UA and an M.A. in Theatre (Directing/Costuming) from Louisiana Tech University.
 She has served as Theatre Program Coordinator at Shelton State since 2024.
 Past Theatre Tuscaloosa credits include "Emily Reed" (Alabama Story) and "Kitty" (The Drowsy Chaperone).
 Past regional credits include "Mary Jane Wilkes" (Big River), "Maggie" (Cat on a Hot Tin Roof), "Beatrice" (Much Ado About Nothing), and "Elinor Dashwood" (Sense and Sensibility).
-She is an alumna of the Walt Disney World College Program and recipient of a Kennedy Center fellowship for her work with the International Rescue Committee and ArtsIgnite!
+She is an alumna of the Walt Disney World College Program and a recipient of a Kennedy Center fellowship for her work with the International Rescue Committee and ArtsIgnite!
 Molly thanks Roger, Riggs, Fiona, and Oz for sharing her with the theatre and for their support.

 Charles Prosser is celebrating his 34th season with Theatre Tuscloosa.
 He is a semi-retired former high school/middle school teacher.
 Currently, Charles is a management associate in the Theatre Tuscaloosa box office.
-He has enjoyed a long amateur acting "hobby" and worked a half dozen summers as a professional actor/directer at the Oklahoma Shakespearean Festival.
-Some of Charles' favorite rols over the years include Neville in The Secret Garden, Falstaff in Shakespeare's Henry IV parts 1&2, Carl Magnus in A Little Night Music, Edna in Hairspray, Kolenkov in You Can't Take It With You, Teddy in Arsenic and Old Lace, and Tevye in Fiddler on the Roof.
+He has enjoyed a long amateur acting "hobby" and worked a half dozen summers as a professional actor/director at the Oklahoma Shakespeare Festival.
+Some of Charles' favorite roles over the years include "Neville" (The Secret Garden), "Falstaff" (Henry IV, Part 1 and 2), "Carl Magnus" (A Little Night Music), "Edna" (Hairspray), "Kolenkov" (You Can't Take It With You), "Teddy" (Arsenic and Old Lace), and "Tevye" (Fiddler on the Roof).

 Anna Grace Robbins